Dotdigital: Timeline

+Features

 The company introduced its surveys and forms tool in 2011.
 In 2014, the platform was relaunched with a number of new features, including the drag and drop Automated Program Builder which enables users to create automated communications to target specific market segments, customer behaviours or trigger emails on certain dates.
 In 2014 the Customer Insight Module was added. which allows marketers to analyse customer data on a behavioural or demographic basis.